saroltah/find-salad-recipes/README.md

  </br>

 ### 5.
+**Validate_ingredients_sheet() function:**
+- It calls the data from the ingredients work_sheet and puts it in a variable.
+- If the sheet is not available, it throws an error message, that The 'ingredients' worksheet is not found in the spreadsheet.

+### 5.
 **ask_for_veggie() function:**
 - Add presentation of the app: "Are you craving some yummy salad?
 Tell me your favorite veggie, and I show you what you can make out of it.
 - Add the favoruite_veggie input with an example.